Published date: 1 November 2024 08:58 GMT

 All that cannot simply be explained by "double standards".
 Rather, we see a deeply-rooted settler colonial mindset in Germany's institutions and organisations that have not been confronted in a century.

-The politically prescribed culture of remembrance of the Nazis' genocide - and strategic definition of white European Jews as the only group of victims worth defining this collective memory - has made Germany an unreserved supporter of a regime that has been a state of terror from the very first beginnings.
+The politically prescribed culture of remembrance of the Nazis' genocide - and strategic definition of white European Jews as the only group of victims worth defining this collective memory - has made Germany an unreserved supporter of a regime that has been a state of terror from the very first beginning.

 This is a state of white and religious supremacy, a perpetrator of ethnic cleansing and apartheid that finally has turned, like so many settler-colonies before it, into a fascist genocidal one.